ini-bdds/bdqc/README.rst

 Apply heuristics to aggregated summaries (*across-file* analysis)
 =================================================================

+In the 2nd stage:

 1. Summary (\*.bdqc) files are collected.
 2. The JSON_ content of all files' summaries is *flattened* into a matrix.
-3. A specified set of heuristics are applied to the columns of the matrix.
+3. A specified set of heuristics are applied to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.

 The columns of the matrix are the individual statistics that plugins produce in their analysis summaries.
 Plugins_ are described more fully `elsewhere <Plugins_>`_.
-Here it suffices to understand that a plugin's output can be (*almost*) anything representable as JSON_ data.
+Here it suffices to understand that a plugin's output can be (almost) anything representable as JSON_ data.
 Since JSON_ is capable of representing compound datatypes [#]_, the individual statistics in plugins' summaries are identified by *paths*